trueos/trueos-docs/trueos-handbook/using.rst

 * **Naturally immune to viruses and other malware:** Most viruses are written to exploit Windows systems and do not understand the binaries or paths found on a |trueos| system.
-Antivirus software is still available in the Security section of :ref:`AppCafe®` as this can be useful if sending or forwarding email attachments to users running other operating systems.
+Antivirus software is still available in the Security section of |appcafe| as this can be useful if sending or forwarding email attachments to users running other operating systems.